BstLabs/medium-articles/how_to_convert_python_functions/article.md

 ### CLI Building

-The second big step is to design the actual `generate` function in a way that it is going to accept all then necessary information as arguments:
+The second big step is to design the actual `generate` function in a way that it is going to accept all the necessary information as arguments:

 ```py
 def generate(first_name: str, last_name: str, birth_date: str,  **vaccinations: Manufacturer) -> None: